jiaming-jiang/fdh-web/README.md

 ### <a id="section_overlap">To What Extent Do the Categories Overlap?</a>

 Since we do soft clustering, users have a score for each category.
 But how users who meet the threshold score be in multiple categories?
 We used a simple Venn diagram to visualize the overlap of categories.
-The Venn diagram shows the number of users for each category and the number of users who are at the intersection of multiple categories.
+The Venn diagram shows the number of users for the categories CFM, ADV, and XPL, and the number of users who are at the intersection of multiple categories.

 ![Alt text](./assets/svg/venn_diagram_categories.svg)